Mediterranean Chicken Zucchini Bake

 • Crusty Bread or Pita: Soaks up the juices.
 Necessary.

-• Simple Rice or Couscous: Basic, but balances the flavor.
+• Simple Rice or Couscous: Basic, but it balances the flavor.

 • A Light Salad: If you want to feel extra put-together.